Billionaire Profile

 Joined Holtzbrinck Publishing Group

-Began working at the family-owned publishing company after apprenticing at Bloomsbury Publishing.
+Joined the family business after apprenticing at Bloomsbury Publishing.

 2001